ottools/ObjectBuilder/README.md

-### What is ObjectBuilder?
+### What is Object Builder?

-ObjectBuilder is a dat / spr files editor.
+Object Builder is a dat / spr files editor.

 ### Supported versions: